D5P4: Partition Determinantal Point Process for Diversity in Parallel Discrete Diffusion Decoding: Conclusion

 \section{Conclusion}

-In this work, we introduce D5P4, a decoding framework for discrete diffusion language models that couples parallel denoising with principled, diversity-aware selection.
-D5P4 casts beam selection as MAP inference in a Partition Determinantal Point Process, yielding a simple and interpretable mechanism for trading off model-implied quality and in-batch diversity.
-Crucially, both signals are computed from the diffusion model itself (sequence-level entropy for quality and hidden-state representations for semantic similarity) to avoid reliance on costly external scorers at inference time.
+In this work, we introduced D5P4, a principled decoding framework for discrete diffusion language models that addresses the critical gap between parallel denoising and structured sequence search.
+By casting beam selection as MAP inference within a partition Determinantal Point Process, we provide a mechanism to balance model-implied quality with batch-level diversity.
+A key advantage of D5P4 is its self-contained nature; it derives both quality signals and diversity signals directly from the diffusion model, eliminating the need for expensive external scorers during inference.

-Across open-ended generation with MDLM and question answering with LLADA, D5P4 improves diversity without sacrificing competitive quality, and consistently provides a stronger quality–diversity Pareto trade-off than widely used alternatives such as diverse beam search and temperature-based sampling.
-These gains come with minimal overhead: our greedy MAP solver is efficient, multi-GPU friendly, and preserves the throughput advantages of parallel decoding.
-More broadly, D5P4 suggests a practical route to test-time scaling for diffusion LMs that increases coverage through structured candidate selection rather than additional model calls.
-Future work could extend this principle to other diffusion formulations and modalities, and explore richer kernel designs or task-aware objectives while retaining the same efficient selection backbone.